DLStumbaugh/Electron_Precipitation_Conjunction_NN/README.md

 3. The OMNI data are publicly accessible at https://cdaweb.gsfc.nasa.gov/.

 # Code Structure
+File: ElectronPrecipitation.ipynb

-1. Create and format a data frame
+1. Create and format a data frame (from ConjunctionData.csv)
 2. Establish train and test data
 3. Complete GridSearchCV and Train MLPRegressor ANN
-5. 2014 Validation
+5. 2014 Validation (from POES2014.CSV)
 6. Plot error metrics

 # Correspondence